 Often powered with NLP, the search tool embodies a Google-like interface.

-Users can simply type their query in natural language like “What is the performance of sales in UK?” in a search box and the tool gives the most appropriate answer or a set of results (depending on the efficiency).
+Users can simply type their query in the natural language like “What is the performance of sales in the UK?” in a search box and the tool gives the most appropriate answer or a set of results (depending on the efficiency).

 While an NLP-powered search option does contribute to a convenient data accession, chatbots can take it to the next level altogether.

 Since they are already incorporated with NLP and ML, chatbots can learn from each human conversation and with time understand the office jargon as well.

 This can’t be achieved with a search tool and the employee again has to login to the BI system everyday for searching and discovering trends and patterns which is not humanly possible.